 In 2016 JMiles & Co. established Africa Mediation Service (AMS) in order to provide clients with affordable quality mediation services in key locations on the continent.

-- John Miles qualified as a mediator in 1985 and offers a wealth of experience in identifying and mediating suitable resolutions for complex disputes in a variety of sectors.
+- John Miles and Nicola Muriuki are CEDR Accredited Mediators.
+They both have a wealth of experience in identifying and mediating suitable resolutions for your complex disputes in a variety of sectors.

 - Mediation offers parties a voluntary way of discussing disputes in a confidential setting, with the aim of achieving a quick and amicable resolution, at a lower cost when compared to litigation and arbitration.